vestiment-sh/Airbnb-Optimization/README.md

 # Airbnb Optimization

+The following instructions should be used to guide you in building a functional ETL pipeline using several languages and technologies

 ### Getting Started:
 1. For the entirity of the project, we'll be using Python on Jupyter Notebook, which can be used by installing the Anaconda Navigator; in addition to being easy to use and offering error feedback, it's also compatible with R if chosen to work with.
 An alternative IDE is JetBrains' Pycharm, another excellent platform that supports frontend technologies like HTML, CSS, and Javascript.
 Both environments can be found here:
 - Anaconda Navigator: https://docs.anaconda.com/anaconda/install/